Latest news & views

 In the Market Place, delegates discovered new solutions and products in fields like data analytics, digital broadcasting, equipment and wearables, material designs and nutrition.
 They also put their skills to the test piloting drones, a virtual Formula-1 car, and a bobsled.

-During THE SPOT’s inaugural Start-Up Battle on Day 1, ForwardGame received a total of CHF 5,000 for winning the title after fending off a strong field of 40 competitors.
+During THE SPOT’s inaugural Start-Up Battle, operated by Venturelab, on Day 1, ForwardGame received a total of CHF 5,000 for winning the title after fending off a strong field of 40 competitors.
 The German company is a creator of strategy mobile games and gameplay set in the real world, whose mission is to bring the fun of playing back to streets, parks and backyards by creating a bridge between the virtual and physical worlds.
 Tim Friedland, CEO of ForwardGame, said the win was validation that his company was on the right track: “It tells us that what we are doing is valuable and that it is worth making sport more fun and accessible.
 For us, the prize is a very important approval of our work.”Back